incodehq/incode-platform/README.md

 ### PolymorphicAssociationLink

-The `PolymorphicAssociationLink` class is intended to be used base class for all `*Link` entities.
+The `PolymorphicAssociationLink` class is intended to be used base class for all `*Link` entities (step 2 in the pattern recipe).
 A link is in essence a tuple between two entities.
 One of these links is direct "subject"; the other is the polymorphic reference.

 The class has the following structure: